jamesloper/lemontron/lemontron/build-guide.md

 content = "Use something thin to fish in the second shim.
 Push the lead screw all the way through." %}

 {% include step.html
+title = "Insert the lead nut"
+image = "z-axis---insert-lead-nut.jpg"
+content = "Insert the nut that came with the lead screw to the bracket." %}

+{% include step.html
+title = "Attach the lead nut"
+image = "z-axis---screw-lead-nut.jpg"
+content = "Attach the lead nut to the bracket.
+If your nut came without countersinks, you can either countersink it yourself or use button head screws.
+It makes no difference." screw = "M3x8/CSK"
+%}

+{% include step.html
 title = "Add the bracket"
 image = "z-axis---add-bracket.jpg"
-content = "After securing the nut to the bracket, install the bracket onto the lead screw." %}
+content = "Install the bracket onto the lead screw." %}

-{% include tip.html
-title="Manufacturer's Differences"
-tip="If your nut is countersunk, use countersunk screws.
-If not, you can countersink it, or use button head screws.
-It makes no difference." %}

 {% include step.html
 title = "Cut the lead screw"
-image = "z-axis---tighten-grub-screws.jpg"
+image = "z-axis---cut-lead-screw.jpg"
 content = "Align the lead screw's top with the top of the bearing seat and CUT the bottom off." %}

 {% include step.html
 title = "Tighten grub screws"
 image = "z-axis---tighten-grub-screws.jpg"
-content = "Tighten the grub screws." %}
+content = "Tighten the grub screws using a 1.5mm allen key." %}

 {% include step.html
+title = "Install the rail & spacers" image = "z-axis---spacers.jpg"
+content = "Lay down the rail, then starting at the top hole, add 3d printed spacers to the first 3 holes, omit the 4th if you want to use the spool holder, and then proceed to add the last 3 spacers.
+Leave the bottom two holes empty to use to mount the Z-axis to the chassis." %}

+{% include step.html
-title = "Install the rail"
+title = "Screw in the rail"
 image = "z-axis---install-rail.jpg"
-content = "Lay down the rail, give it a few love taps, and secure it with 6mm countersinks." %}
+content = "Fasten the rail with screws in the holes that you added spacers to." screw = "M3x8/CSK" %}

 {% include step.html
 title = "Gather edge connector parts"